CoMAP2025/CoMAP/README.md

 - `frontend/` — The web-based user interface (UI) for CoMAP.
 - `backend/` — The Python backend, including AI agents, API endpoints, and data management.
 - `dataset/` — Anonymized user operation and dialogue logs for research and analysis.
-- `analysis/` — Scripts and notebooks for visualizing and analyzing survey/scale data.
+- `analysis/` — Visualization of the survey/scale data.

 ---